Painting on Cookies

 Glaze-based paint

 Wipe as much paint off the brushes as you can onto a paper towel, then clean them with a small amount of alcohol in a small container.
-Repeat if there is still a lot of paint on the bristles.
+Repeat this if there is still a lot of paint on the bristles.
+The paint is highly pigmented and can stain the bristles of some brushes, so the colour may not all come off.

-If you’re using isopropyl to clean your brushes, then once you’ve followed the steps above you’ll also need to give them a wash with some dish soap and rinse with water.
+If you’re using isopropyl to clean your brushes, then once you’ve followed the steps above, you’ll also need to give them a wash with some dish soap and rinse with water.

 Water-based paint/Gel-colour paint

-If you’re using water-based edible paint, or homemade paint made with food colour and water or vodka, the brushes and palettes can be cleaned up with water and a little dish soap if needed.
+If you’re using water-based edible paint or homemade paint made with food colour and water or vodka, the brushes and palettes can be cleaned up with water and a little dish soap if needed.
 Reshape the paintbrush bristles and lay the brushes flat to dry.

-I love seeing what you create!
+Don’t forget, I love seeing what you create!
 Please tag me in your painted cookie pictures or videos on Instagram @sweetness.and.bite or Facebook @sweetnessandbite so I can see 💜

 Natalie